reaganhenke/costume-db/costumedb-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODO
+- [x] read parameter on theme page

+- [ ] better mobile responsiveness - opening the menu should freeze scroll and cliking off it should close it. should reset whenever closed.
+- [ ] loading icon
+- [ ] share costume form
+- [ ] search results page
+- [ ] create a shared component for displaying costume results